Rhizophora apiculata: Biodiversity impacts

-This impacts the aquatic animals positively as Dai et al. (2020) deduced that R. apiculata is able to change the composition of mud crab gut microbiota.
+This species impacts the aquatic animals positively as Dai et al. (2020) deduced that R. apiculata is able to change the composition of mud crab gut microbiota.
 This change will lead to the mud crab living longer and healthier with an added effect being on the crustacean's weight.
-This idea revolves around microbiota in which due to R. apiculata positively influencing this it will in turn positively influences the marine life in which it resides.
+This could in turn positively influence the marine life in which it resides.

 Distribution

-The distribution of mangroves are directly linked with the distribution of R. apiculata, whereby it is primarily located on the equator in tropical landscapes including tropical Asia, Pakistan, Vietnam, Hainan, Malaysia and Northern Australia.
-As noted within the physiology associated with R. apiculata the distribution will be closely linked to the favored characteristics of this plant to its environment.
+R. apiculata is primarily located on the equatorial tropical landscapes including tropical Asia, Pakistan, Vietnam, Hainan, Malaysia and Northern Australia.

 Seed dispersal

 R. apiculata undertakes reproduction through two methods; viviparity and wind dispersal.
 Viviparity occurs when the embryo grows through the seed coat whilst still attached to the plant prior to dropping into the water.
 Once dropped into water it will travel and if a suitable site for germination occurs it will establish itself.
 The other method for reproduction occurs as flowers are self-compatible and usually wind pollinated.